mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_d_earlyed.md

 # Early Education Enrollment Certification **Scenarios**: API Resources
 _Please note: the following scenarios are example situations, intended to demonstrate that your application can update the MDE Ed-Fi ODS appropriately.
-They do not necessarily demonstrate all valid combinations; for example, all funding source codes can be used for both School Readiness (SR) and Early Childhood Family Education (ECFE). **Continuous updates are being applied to these scenarios for school year 2023-2024, resolving the Early Education program ambiguity issue.**_
+They do not necessarily demonstrate all valid combinations; for example, all funding source codes can be used for both School Readiness (SR) and Early Childhood Family Education (ECFE). **Continuous updates are being applied to these scenarios for school year 2023-2024, resolving the Early Education program ambiguity issue.** In particular, we are still drafting and testing how we will resolve the relationship to calendars that will no longer be able to use grade levels of PA-PJ and RA-RJ._

 For more information, see the [Early Education Enrollment and Parent collection dependencies section](sis_test_plan_c_data_reqs.md#early-education-enrollment-and-parent-collection) of the SIS Vendor test plan data requirements document.